LiterallyTheOne/atmega32_lab/docs/session_1.md

 Each pin is connected to a component on the board which we are going to explain them in the according lesson.
-All of these 32 pins can be set as an output or an input.
+All of these 32 pins can be set as outputs or inputs.
 (using their DDR)

 ## jumper